What Do Airfield Operations Specialist Do?

 - Airport Duty Manager

-There were about 8,900 jobs for Airfield Operations Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 8,900 jobs in the United States for Airfield Operations Specialist.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Airfield Operations Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+The BLS estimates 900 yearly job openings in this field.